A compactification of the moduli space of multiple-spin curves: Torsion-free sheaves

-\begin{named}{Notation for symmetric powers} We will adopt an unusual notational custom and for any $A$-module $E$ write the $d$-th symmetric product $\sym^d_A(E)$ simply as $E^d$, and given $\mu\colon E \to F$ we will denote by $\mu^d$ the induced map $E^d \to F^d$.
+We will adopt an unusual notational custom and for any $A$-module $E$ write the $d$-th symmetric product $\sym^d_A(E)$ simply as $E^d$, and given $\mu \colon E \to F$ we will denote by $\mu^d$ the induced map $E^d \to F^d$.
 The same goes for sheaves of modules and morphisms between them.
-In compensation, we will write out tensor powers and direct sums explicitly as $E^{\otimes d}$ and $E^{\oplus d}$, respectively. \end{named}
+In compensation, we will write out tensor powers and direct sums explicitly as $E^{\otimes d}$ and $E^{\oplus d}$, respectively.
+We will use the following reformulation of Definition~\ref{def:del-jar}.

-We will now state our working definition of a root, which is equivalent to the definition of Deligne and Jarvis above.